 - Interview.
-A person interviews the committee or committee's agent on issues affecting the person making the expenditure. - Committee Material.
-The person making the expenditure has obtained a photograph, position paper, press release, or similar material from the committee or the committee's agents. - Public Appearance.
-The person making the expenditure has invited committee representatives to make a public appearance before the person's members, employees, shareholders, or their families provided that there is no discussion with the committee prior to the expenditure related to details of the expenditure.
+A person interviews the committee or committee's agent on issues affecting the person making the expenditure. - Photograph or Press Release.
+The person making the expenditure has obtained a photograph, position paper, press release, or similar material from the committee or the committee's agents. - General Request for Support.
+The person makes the expenditure in response to a general, non-specific request for support by a candidate or committee, provided that there is no discussion with the candidate or committee prior to the expenditure relating to details of the expenditure. - Meeting with Members or Employees.
+The person making the expenditure has invited committee representatives to make a public appearance before the person's members, employees, shareholders, or their families provided that there is no discussion with the committee prior to the expenditure related to details of the expenditure. - Prior Contribution.
+The person making the expenditure has made a contribution to the candidate or committee.